Brett Whiteley House

-Brett Whiteley House is a heritage-listed arts and crafts studio and residence in Lavender Bay, North Sydney Council, New South Wales, Australia.
+Brett Whiteley House is a heritage-listed arts and crafts studio and residence in Lavender Bay, New South Wales, Australia.
 It was built during 1905 by Henry Green.
 It is also known as Brett Whiteley House and Visual Curtilage and Lochgyle.
 It was added to the New South Wales State Heritage Register on 23 March 2018.

 History

 The Whiteley House is located on the 50 acre that was granted to James Milson between 1821 and 1825.
 Milson provided fresh water and ballast for passing ships as well as grazing cattle and producing milk.
 After a fire in 1826 he built a large two storey home called Brisbane House and another called Grantham.
 Both have since been demolished.

 The house location overlooks Lavender Bay which was once known as Hulk Bay.
 This name may originate from the presence of the convict prison hulk which was once moored in the Bay to provide accommodation for convicts.

 Lavender Bay, and later, suburb was named after George Lavender.
 He was an officer in charge of the ship called "Phoenix" that housed convicts moored in this bay.
 He married Billy Blue's daughter, Susannah, and eventually made this district his home.

 The land upon which the Whiteley House stands was purchased from the Milson family by speculative builder Henry Green in 1905.
 The house is one of a group of five Federation-style houses built on a triangular shaped allotment created by the formation of Walker Street, Lavender Street and foreshore land proclaimed as a public recreational bathing reserve in 1868.
 Green sold the house to Abraham Wallace Taylor, storekeeper, in 1908.
 After Taylor's death in 1929 Sarah Taylor took in lodgers and it is possible that the conversion to two flats occurred at this time.
 Brett Whiteley, Wendy Whiteley and their young daughter Arkie moved into the house in 1969 after returning from a lengthy time overseas.
 The Whiteleys had been in London, New York and Fiji.
 They visited a Sydney friend, Rollin Schlicht, in a ramshackle Federation house - the rent was cheap, so they moved in.

 In 1974 the Whiteleys purchased the whole property and worked with architect Tony Edye who helped return the building to a single dwelling making the most of the views and providing a studio space.
 Back then, nobody wanted to live near the harbour because it was a working industrial site' says Wendy Whiteley.
 "They used to empty everything into it and it stank!
 Later, we bought it and knocked down the (internal) walls.
 Not long after, (artist) Peter Kingston moved next door.
 Soon, the (Tim & Janet) Storriers came and we became a tight little enclave.
 Lavender Bay was run down, a dead end, but to us it seemed magical."